robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 ???

 What is Software Assurance?
 Perhaps the word Assurance is not familiar to you.
 It is certainly different than Insurance.
-While one might think that Assurance is similar to Trust, they are related but different.
+While one might think that Assurance is similar to Trust.
+They are somewhat related but different.
 Assurance is the basis for making trust decisions.
 In this course, we are interested in making trust decisions about software.
 Which is a bit of a challenge.
 You see, trust decisions are often made at the system level.
 Which prompts discussions like this --> next slide

 ---
 exclude:true